audiobookshelf/audiobookshelf-api-docs/source/includes/_server.md

   -d '{"username": "root", "password": "*****"}'
 ```

 This endpoint initializes a server for use with a root user.
+This is required for new servers without a root user yet.

 ### HTTP Request